clarks6/IES/README.md

 Question1 gets temperature measurement from the internal temperature sensor.
 Question2 gets temperature measurements from the internal and external temperature sensor.
 Q2 code has the external sensor marked as a humidity sensor, but it is in face the external temperature sensor.
 This was done because the external sensor doubles as a humidity and temperature sensor.

+Lab7's Code
+Lab7 includes the functions for the GUI tools/interfaces.
+Lab6's Q2's code was used for this lab to read from the same sensors.